dstackai/dstack/docs/docs/installation/index.md

 === "Client secret"

-    A client secret can be created using the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli):
+    A client secret can be created using the [Azure CLI :material-arrow-top-right-thin:{ .external }](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli):

     ```shell
     SUBSCRIPTION_ID=...